pyfar/sofa_conventions/README.md

 **Conventions are implemented according to AES69-2022 (SOFA conventions version 2.1)**

-Updating teh conventions and data requires the sofar package available from
+Updating the conventions and data requires the sofar package available from
 <https://github.com/pyfar/sofar> and can be installed via

  `pip install sofar`